Summary: I think I can make a "Home run" point here, but it will take a full count to get there...

 To summarize, if Jesus is reading from the Septuagint, he has

-• added in "sending the oppressed in freedom"
+- added in "sending the oppressed in freedom"

-• taken out "binding up the brokenhearted"
+- taken out "binding up the brokenhearted"

-• changed the order significantly.
+- changed the order

 B) Isaiah (in both the Hebrew and LXX) plays on the idea of binding -- the broken-hearted are bound; those bound are released.
 Jesus alters this image.
 Jesus focuses on "freeing the captives" and "letting the oppressed go free."
 Jesus, thus, seems to by-pass the image of repairing/releasing the broken-hearted, instead choosing to include the idea of sending the oppressed.
 This actually comes from Isaiah 58:6 where the prophet says, "To send the oppressed in freedom."

-C) Jesus puts in the idea that he is sent to send others.
+C) Jesus inserts the concept that he is sent to send others.
 The word send in fact, appears twice, "He sent me...to send."
 The phrase "to let the oppressed go free" literally reads, "to send those shattered, in forgiveness; to proclaim the year of the Lord's favor."
 The translators are combining the phrase "send in forgiveness" into a single verb "free."
 This makes sense in that to free someone is to send them in release.
 But I think this misses something going on in the Greek.
 The Father has sent the Son, who through the Spirit is sending others.
 In fact, depending on how one links the infinitives, one could argue that those who are sent out are those sent to proclaim the year of the Lord's favor.
 Regardless of these grammar dynamics, the overarching theme of Luke's Gospel is that Jesus has come to send those who are oppressed, in forgiveness, to proclaim the year of the Lord's favor.

 Again, this whole grammar translation may seem to technical for a sermon.
 But it fits more broadly into the case Luke makes in Luke-Acts, that the work of the Spirit is to bring us into the triune Mission of God.
+It also changes the way that we can and should understand the work of the Messiah.
+He is the commissioner in chief, not the one who himself will do all the work.
+(If we press to far here we get in lots of problems thinking that we are big Christs instead of little Christs.)
+But the BIG Christ has sent us, as little Christs, out into the world.

 D) Jesus drops the line immediately following this passage in Isaiah (...a year of the Lord's favor and day of vengeance).
 Here the LXX does not use such striking language, but in any case, Jesus avoids this idea all together.